solutionphil/3D-Printer-Chamber-Fan-Control-with-RP2040-ILI9341-320x240/README.md

 4. **Download and open** the *.INO file in your Arduino IDE.
 5. **Compile and upload** the code.
 For the first upload, press reset+boot and release the reset button.
 Your RP2040 Zero should be detected as a new drive in your operating system.
 6. **Enjoy!** :)

----

-Feel free to customize this further to better fit your needs.